 Why visit?
-The American Civil War Museum in Appomattox allows you to explore the lives of confederate soldiers, enslaved and free African Americans and civilians.The museum also contains significant time-period artifacts, like the sword and uniform Robert E. Lee wore when the Confederacy surrendered to the Union at Appomattox Court House.
+The American Civil War Museum in Appomattox allows you to explore the lives of confederate soldiers, enslaved and free Black Americans and civilians.The museum also contains significant time-period artifacts, like the sword and uniform Robert E. Lee wore when the Confederacy surrendered to the Union at Appomattox Court House.

 Anne Spencer House

 Why visit?
-Anne Spencer was an internationally-acclaimed African American poet during the Harlem Renaissance.
+Anne Spencer was an internationally-acclaimed Black American poet during the Harlem Renaissance.
 Her home and gardens on Pierce Street served as one of her reservoirs of inspiration for her work.
 Her gardens are free to tour, and you can book a reservation to tour her home.